Xeo786/Rufaydium-Webdriver/README.md

 ## Note:

-No need to install / setup selenium, Rufaydium is AHK's Selenium and is more flexible than selenium.
+No need to install/set up selenium, Rufaydium is AHK's Selenium and is more flexible than selenium.

 ## How to use